thakurpriya1990/apiary/README_SEG.md

 ```

 # Delete the Apiary Proposal Types
-deleted the Apiary proposal type in Admin (via Django Admin) - those with blank application_name (and v1)
+delete the Apiary proposal type in Admin (via Django Admin) - those with blank application_name (and v1)